Shirakumo/maiden/README.md

-## About Colleen3 (title to change)
+## About Maiden
-Colleen3 is a modular, extensible, dynamic, <insert-buzzword-here> framework for building all sorts of stuff.
-I'm saying all sorts of stuff because primarily Colleen is only concerned with providing a usable event delivery system.
+Maiden is a modular, extensible, dynamic, <insert-buzzword-here> framework for building all sorts of stuff.
+I'm saying all sorts of stuff because primarily Maiden is only concerned with providing a usable event delivery system.
 From there on out it can be used for pretty much anything that fits this pattern.
-Historically however, Colleen was intended as an IRC bot framework, and can still act as such now, but may also very well be used to be integrated with other chat systems, or completely different tasks altogether.
+Historically however, Maiden was intended as an IRC bot framework, and can still act as such now, but may also very well be used to be integrated with other chat systems, or completely different tasks altogether.

 ## Concepts
-Before you continue here, make sure that you have read the documentation for [Deeds](https://shinmera.github.io/deeds) as it is central to the workings of Colleen.
+Before you continue here, make sure that you have read the documentation for [Deeds](https://shinmera.github.io/deeds) as it is central to the workings of Maiden.

 ### Base Components
-The primary difference to Deeds' model is that Colleen introduces the concept of a consumer that acts as an intermediary to handlers and event loops.
+The primary difference to Deeds' model is that Maiden introduces the concept of a consumer that acts as an intermediary to handlers and event loops.
 Additionally, an event loop is encapsulated in a core.
 Consumers hold a list of handlers, which are added to the core's loop when the consumer is added to the core.
 In effect this means that you can bundle handlers together to encapsulate some form of functionality and add or remove this piece in one go.

 Consumers are implemented through a metaclass and a base superclass.
 The metaclass ensures that you can 'define' handlers on a consumer class and that inheritance of handlers throughout the consumer hierarchy is preserved properly.
 It also takes care to make redefinition of handlers flush through gracefully even if active consumer instances already exist.

 On top of the consumer, two classes are defined: agent and client.
 Agent should be used as a superclass for any kind of thing that can only exist once per core.
 This is usually something that represents a module that provides internal mechanisms like updating events or performing some kind of response to an event.
 A concrete example would be something that looks up the weather on the web and generates a response with the weather data.
 Clients on the other hand can be instantiated many times over for each core, the typical example for which is some sort of connection to a remote server like IRC.

 ### Protocols
-Colleen provides various standard parts to make implementing easier on you.
+Maiden provides various standard parts to make implementing easier on you.
 You may of course choose to ignore all of this and do everything yourself, but if actually do want to use this framework for something, you'll need to understand the protocol in question.

 #### Entity
-Most things in Colleen are a subclass of `entity`.
+Most things in Maiden are a subclass of `entity`.
 This provides only a single method, `matches`, which compares two things with each other and performs some kind of smart comparison.
 While this function does not necessarily always do what you want --equality is hard after all-- it is used to generically perform tests in various contexts.

 Underneath the `entity` we have `named-entity` which provides a single slot, `name`, and an additional method, `find-entity`, which should discover a matching entity within some form of container.